nex3/nex3.github.io/drafts/a-sociable-web.md

 interactions that make your world richer are easy to realize, and those that make your life worse easy to curtail.
-I want to be able to chat in public without the world overhearing, to meet new people and be able to block creeps, and to have conversations without being overwhelmed by a sea of bad faith.
+I want to be able to chat in public without the world overhearing, to meet new people and be able to block creeps, and to have conversations without being drowned in a sea of bad faith.

 ## Social Pillars

 The first step towards understanding what a sociable web could be is to understand the social goals we're trying to achieve.
-Social media, for all its doomed flaws, is a huge part of millions of people's lives for a reason, and it's not *just* because of it exploitatively monopolizes its users' attention.
+Social media, for all its doomed flaws, is a huge part of millions of people's lives for a reason, and it's not *just* because it exploitatively monopolizes its users' attention.
 It meets real needs people have for connection and communication in a space that's decoupled[^decoupled] from physical proximity.
 If we can identify the healthy interactions and cut them away from the rotten habitat that is (for now) their only home, we can start building a web that is genuinely for us.

 [^decoupled]: To a degree.
 Language barriers, time zones, networks of existing friends, and barriers to technological access all put some pressure even on